Sort records (and items in any table)

 Some fields can hold more than one value.
 A book, for example, can have more than one author and in the record for the book each author's name will be recorded as a separate occurrence If a field in the current record can have more than one value, we add an occurrence of the field for each value (e.g. a book can have multiple authors so we add an occurrence of the author.name (au) field for each author).
 An occurrence can be a member of a group of fields, and adding an occurrence of the field adds all members of the group at once.:

-As noted above however, only the first occurrence If a field in the current record can have more than one value, we add an occurrence of the field for each value (e.g. a book can have multiple authors so we add an occurrence of the author.name (au) field for each author).
+As explained here however, only the first occurrence If a field in the current record can have more than one value, we add an occurrence of the field for each value (e.g. a book can have multiple authors so we add an occurrence of the author.name (au) field for each author).
 An occurrence can be a member of a group of fields, and adding an occurrence of the field adds all members of the group at once. in a field will display in a cell in Result set View.

 When sorting records on the values in a column, records are sorted by every occurrence in the field not only the value we see.

 If you sort a field in which a record has more than one occurrence of a value, your records may not appear to sort as you might expect.
 Here we see records sorted in ascending order by values in the creator column.
-The record with priref A record's unique identifier.
-Currently, the simplest way to view a record's unique identifier is to add the priref column to Result set View.
+The record with priref A record's unique identifier (aka Record number).
+The Record number field is found on the Management details (or Notes and description) panel in Collections version 5.0 onwards.
+Alternatively, add the priref column to Result set View.
 The field tag for the priref field is %0.
-63 appears to be out of place with Macleod listed before Bakst:

 If we look at this record in Record details View, we see that there are two occurrences of creator, MacLeod and Bach: